Error-induced extinction in a multi-type critical birth-death process: Introduction

 In this work, we derive large-time asymptotic solutions of multi-type critical birth-death processes exploiting the fact that, after an initial stage of exponential growth, the population is dominated by the last type.
-More precisely, we show that, for a large time, the system is non-empty with probability proportional to $(\text{time})^{-\chi_n}$, where $\chi_n=2^{1-n}$.
-The same exponents were derived by \cite{Ney74, ogura1975asymptotic} through a different approach.
-This allows us to find an appropriate scaling of the system, and derive the limiting distribution for the number of cells of a given type present at time $t$.
+More precisely, we show that, for a large time, the system is non-empty with probability proportional to $(\text{time})^{-\chi_n}$, where $\chi_n=2^{1-n}$, establishing the relationship between the time-dependent survival probability and the maximal number of mutations that can accumulate.
+The exponents of the survival probability were derived by \cite{Ney74, ogura1975asymptotic} through a different approach.
+Knowing the asymptotic survival probability allows us to find an appropriate scaling of the system, and derive the limiting distribution for the number of cells of a given type present at time $t$.
 We find asymptotic solutions for the distribution of cells of type $k=1,\dots,n$, as well as the total number distribution.
 Our methods extend the exact solution and limit results \cite{Antal:2011} for the two-type critical birth-death case, and complement the results of recent work on super-critical processes \cite{nicholson2022mutation}.
 Remarkably, we find that the distributions for the number of cells of a given type and the total number distributions have algebraic and stationary tails, described by the same exponents $\chi_n$ as the survival probabilities.
+This provides interesting biological insight into the behaviour of the modeled populations, showing that they can reach a stationary growth phase before extinction.
 We derive further estimates of interest for studying cancer and bacteria growth, including the distributions of time of arrival and extinction of cells with an arbitrary number of mutations.